shenAwesome/jThread/README.md

 * Code re-usability is harder to achieve, as every method has to take care of the callback.
 * Validation|Error handling is harder

 So why not use promises?
 Short answer is it looks ugly and complex to me.
+Sometimes it even looks worse than the callback style code.

 JThread utilizes the 'Thread&Activity' concept to solve the problem with natural JavaScript.
 It is inspired by the workflow/activity design and has two important Types: Thread and Activity.